2012–13 Nemzeti Bajnokság II

+The 2012–2013 Nemzeti Bajnokság II was the 115th season of the Nemzeti Bajnokság II, the second tier of the Hungarian football league.

 Zalaegerszeg and Vasas finished the 2011–12 season in the bottom two places of the table and thus were relegated to their respective NB II divisions.
 Vasas ended an 8-year stay in the top league.
 Zalaegerszeg ended an 18-year stay in the top league.

 The two relegated teams were replaced with the champions of the two 2011–12 NB II groups, Eger of the East Group and MTK of the West Group.
 MTK made their immediate comeback to the league, while Eger returned to the competition after an absence of 26 seasons.